seandinwiddie/sdin.dev/coaching/outreach_sequences.md

     Hi Walter,

-    CPG logistics faces unique pressures: retailer compliance, visibility requirements, and margin pressure.
-Off-the-shelf software often doesn't fit these needs.
+    With your recent acquisition of Summit Eleven and Zipline's focus on CPG logistics, you're likely dealing with increasing demands for retail compliance while integrating operations and maintaining service levels.

-    I develop custom solutions for logistics providers.
-For Compliance Associates, my software eliminated 32.5 hours of weekly documentation work.
-For Carport Central, system modernization improved performance by 72.4% across key metrics.
+    As someone who works with logistics CEOs, I understand the frustration of watching skilled team members spend hours on compliance documentation and status reports instead of strategic relationship management—especially when retailer requirements keep changing.

-    With targeted automation, Zipline Logistics could benefit from:
+    I develop solutions that help 3PLs like yours streamline operations while improving visibility.
+For example, my software helped Compliance Associates save 32.5 hours of documentation work weekly, and Carport Central saw a 72.4% performance improvement across key metrics following system modernization.

-    • Better compliance tracking
+    For a CEO focused on strategic growth in the CPG logistics space, you can get:
-    • Fewer status calls from clients
+    • Automated compliance tracking that anticipates retailer requirement changes
-    • Reduced manual tasks
+    • Client-facing portals that reduce status calls and differentiate your service

-    If you've tried customizing systems before, I can explain how my approach is different and what results you can expect.
-We can discuss this in a free, 20-minute strategy call.
+    • Integrated systems that help your team do more without adding headcount

-    Reply to this email or text me at 530-638-3238 to set up a time.
+    If you're balancing growth goals with operational integration challenges, let's talk.
+Get your free strategy call now—just reply to this email or text me at 530-638-3238 to set up a time.

     Thank you for your time!